timss/vimconf/README.md

 **Note**: This configuration uses 'fancy' glyphs for [Powerline](https://github.com/Lokaltog/vim-powerline) and therefore requires a [patched font](https://github.com/Lokaltog/vim-powerline/wiki/Patched-fonts) for it to work.
 A patched version of DejaVu Sans Mono is included in .fonts See the [docs](https://github.com/Lokaltog/vim-powerline#troubleshooting) for more information.

 If you want to use the included DejaVu Sans Mono fonts, do the following:

     mkdir -p ~/.fonts
     cp vimconf/.vim/.fonts/* ~/.fonts/
     fc-cache -vf

+To disable this feature, change the powerline symbols setting to 'compatible' or 'unicode'

+    let g:Powerline_symbols = 'compatible'

 ### Configuration
 Use a ~/.vimrc.local for your own settings.
 This way you can still easily